Processing of personal data about others

 Other public agencies are also entitled to have certain information disclosed, such as the Norwegian Labour and Welfare Administration (NAV) and the police.

-It may also be necessary to transfer information between enterprises, for example in research projects with external partners or when external IT services are used, in which case a Data Processor Agreement is required.
+It may also be necessary to transfer information between enterprises, for example in research projects with external partners or when external IT services are used.
+In this case you need to consider if a Data Processor Agreement or another agreement that regulates privacy is required.
+If the parties are located outside the EU/EØS, separate assessments must be made.

-In special cases, the employer can access employees’ e-mails or private files.
+In special cases, the employer can access employees’ e-mails or private files (datatilsynet.no)(NO).

 Anyone can ask for access to information about themselves.